tovaperlman/ITU_Project/itu-project/docs/modapp.md

 3. Then we examine the predictions on a map:
 Here are the maps that show the schools' predictions from 0-1 in Thailand.

-These are all the schools in Thailand, as one can tell it looks pretty good
+These are all the schools in Thailand, as one can tell it looks reasonable.

 ![All_Schools](Images/RF_All_Schools.PNG)

 Here are the schoools just below 50% internet connectivity, predicted by the best Random Forest Model and the best XGBoost Model.
 There are 97 schools predicted in both, but slightly different pattern of schools.